Foodie events in the Triangle: Dinners, tours, tastings

 Mystic Farm and Distillery Tour and Tasting

 Tours are offered at Mystic Farm & Distillery, 1212 N. Mineral Springs Road, Durham.
 Participants will learn about the process of making Bourbon whiskey and other spirits from the fields to the bottling line.
 Afterward, there will be a walking tour of the farm or a game of giant Jenga.
-Tours are June 17 and 24 from 2 to 3 p.m. and 4 to 5 p.m. $10 and up. whatismystic.com.
+Tours are Saturday from 2 to 3 p.m. and 4 to 5 p.m. $10 and up. whatismystic.com.

 Tour of Lassiter Distilling Co.